ArtificialRaccoon/DOSDungeonCrawlerPrototype/README.md

 ## 3rd Party Libraries

-- [Allegro 4.2.3.1](https://github.com/ArtificialRaccoon/allegro-4.2-xc) - Additionally, some minor changes were made to the bundled Allegro headers so they would compile with C++17.
+- [Allegro 4.2.3.1](https://github.com/ArtificialRaccoon/allegro-4.2-xc) - Additionally, some minor changes were made to the bundled Allegro headers so they would compile under C++17.
 - [Simpleson](https://github.com/gregjesl/simpleson)

 ## Art Attribution